 Common mistakes in heating and cooling systems can include improperly sized or placed ductwork, insufficient ventilation, and even placing smoke or carbon monoxide detectors too close to HVAC vents, interfering with the airflow and hindering the warning device’s ability to do its job.
 You should always call a professional to service or install your HVAC equipment for your own safety and to ensure your system complies with local laws.

 What if I’m Out of Compliance?

-If you have an older home, there might be numerous areas where it doesn’t measure up to current code.
+If you have an older home, there might be numerous areas where it doesn’t measure up to the current code.
 However, preexisting houses are grandfathered, so you don’t have to be constantly monitoring the law and updating your system every three years.
 If you plan on selling your house, though, there may be areas that you need to upgrade before the sale can go through.
 Alternatively, some insurers may decline to issue insurance for older HVAC or electrical systems.

 If you are doing a project that requires a city permit, you will have to bring any related part of your system up to date.
-Speak to the officials in the building department for guidance on how to deal with any bureaucratic or logistical issues up front.
+Speak to the officials in the building department for guidance on how to deal with any bureaucratic or logistical issues upfront.
 Don’t hesitate to contact a qualified HVAC professional who has experience in building code and can help you keep your house in compliance with the law.

 Call local One Hour Air Conditioning & Heating North NJ® technicians for more information.
 They know the local codes and can make sure your system’s installation and service meet the standards.